London, the world's number one student city

 An International hub of music and culture

-London is home to many of the top record labels such as Universal, Island Records, Sony, as well as world-famous music venues like the Royal Albert Hall, Wembley Arena, the O2, Abbey Road Studios, the Roundhouse, Shepherd's Bush Empire, Brixton Academy, and many other top London locations where ICMP students have had the opportunity to play and perform.
+A major international hub of popular music and culture, London is home to many of the top record labels such as Universal, Island Records, Sony, as well as world-famous music venues like the Royal Albert Hall, Wembley Arena, the O2, Abbey Road Studios, the Roundhouse, Shepherd's Bush Empire, Brixton Academy, and many other top London locations where ICMP students have had the opportunity to play and perform.

 This means you’ll have unrivaled opportunities to play and perform on some of the world’s greatest stages, be seen by leading music industry executives and scouts, gain direct experience, and build that all-important network of contacts – a crucial element of commercial and critical success.

 LONDON’S £1BILLION LIVE SCENE

 London’s world-renowned live music scene continues to flourish.
 In 2017, London was named the busiest city in the world for live music, leaping ahead of both New York and Los Angeles.* Every night nearly 14,000 people attended a gig at one of the city’s grassroots venues.
 London’s live music scene generated over £1billion in 2016**, showing that it is truly the world’s biggest stage for performers, artists and music industry entrepreneurs.

 ** UK Music’s 2017 ‘Wish You Were Here’ report

 If you're looking to explore your creativity and start a music career there really is no better place to be located.